 As well as their reading book, the children will also take home a library book which is one that they will choose.
 This book will be changed weekly and is designed to develop pleasure for reading.

 In Key Stage Two, we teach reading through Reading Skills lessons.
-Forming part of our English lessons each week, Reading Skills lessons aim to cover the skills deemed necessary to become active, engaged and skilled readers.
-Class texts are usually linked to topics and are used as whole class readers to support the delivery of these lessons and writing projects.
-Children will take part in a variety of whole class activities practising a wide variety of skills such as:
+Reading Skills lessons aim to cover the skills deemed necessary to become active, engaged and skilled readers.
+They use a range of class texts - often linked to the class topics - and other quality texts to ensure a range of genres (including poetry and non-fiction).
+Fluency practise will always form part of the lesson and children will take part in a variety of whole class activities practising a wide variety of skills such as: